Another Reason Why Loose Rock Matters: Mass Movement and the Grand Tetons

 One fascinating, and scary, type of mass movement occurs on “quick” clays.
 These are clays usually deposited beneath the sea, in which the playing-card-shaped clay particles exist in a house-of-cards structure stuck together by ions of the sea's salt, which sit in the spaces between clay particles.
 When raised above sea level, ordinary water begins to replace the ions of the salt, and the structure becomes weaker.
 Eventually, it may fail catastrophically, going from a solid to a very thin liquid almost instantaneously, and generating a flow.
 Flows from such clays are known especially from parts of Canada and Scandinavia.
 Such a flow crossing a road can pose a problem, because bulldozing the clay out of the way does little good; more just flows across.
 But throwing a bag of salt into the flow near the road and driving a tracked vehicle through to mix the salt and clay may cause the flow to solidify so that it can be bulldozed away.
 Tragically, large portions of some towns have been destroyed, with much loss of life and property, when such quick clays have failed under buildings.
 Fortunately, these are quite rare.

 The most important mass-movement type in terms of transferring material downhill is soil creep, the slow (typically inches, or centimeters, per year or less) downslope motion of soil.
 Creep may be a very slow landslide.
-It may occur from freeze-thaw processes—a column of ice that grows under a small pebble on a cold night pushes that pebble out from the hillslope, and the pebble falls straight down when the ice melts, effectively moving a tiny distance down the hill (see the figure on the left).
+It may occur from freeze-thaw processes—a column of ice that grows under a small pebble on a cold night pushes that pebble out from the hillslope, and the pebble falls straight down when the ice melts, effectively moving a tiny distance down the hill (see the figure above).
 When trees fall over and uproot soil, or when groundhogs and even worms dig out rock grains and allow them to move downhill, creep is occurring.
 If you look at a typical hillslope, streams on the lower slopes are present to move water and rock downhill, but the upper slopes lack streams.
 There, soil creep serves to move material downhill.

 Hillslopes typically reach a balance, in which weathering breaks down rocks about as rapidly as mass movement and streams take the broken rocks away.
 The balance may occur with bare rock sticking out (as in some cliffs, for example), or with a lot of soil covering the rock.
 If soil creep dominates the mass movement, the hillslope may always be close to balance.
 If landslides dominate, then the soil will build up for a long while before suddenly slumping off, and you have to watch for a long time to see that formation and transport of soil are in balance.
 And, over very long times, the hill will eventually flatten, causing the mass movement to slow.
 However, soil will very gradually thicken to slow the weathering as the hillslope is reduced, and near-balance will be maintained.